home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 If module scanning fails or a module is unavailable on the bus, you can manually add it.
 Groups can also be created manually.

-To add a module or group manually, click the **Create Module/Group** button to open the dialog.
+1. To add a module or group manually, select the **Create Module/Group** button to open the dialog.

 ![Create module/group dialog](/images/integrations/lcn/lcn_create_device.png)

-Select whether you want to add a module or group and enter the desired `segment id` and module/group `id`.
-Click **Create** to add the new device.
+2. Select whether you want to add a module or group and enter the desired `segment id` and module/group `id`.
+3. To add the new device, select **Create**.

 #### Deleting devices

-To delete a device, click the trash can icon next to it.
-This will remove the device from the device list and Home Assistant, including any associated entities.
+To delete a single device, select the trash can icon next to it.
+- **Result**: This will remove the device from the device list and from Home Assistant, including any associated entities.

-You can also delete multiple devices at once by enabling selection mode, selecting the desired entries, and clicking the **Delete Selected** button in the upper right.
+To delete multiple devices at once, enable selection mode.
+Select the desired entries, then select the **Delete Selected** button in the upper right.

 ### Configuring entities

 Entities configured for all devices are listed on the **Entities** tab.

-To view entities for a specific device (module or group), click the device entry in the **Modules / Groups** tab.
-This will open the Entities tab, filtering entities to show only those for the selected device.
-You can also apply custom filters by enabling the filter option.
+- To view entities for a specific device (module or group), select the device entry in the **Modules / Groups** tab.
+This opens the **Entities** tab, filtering entities to show only those for the selected device.
+- To apply custom filters, enable the filter option.

 ![Create module/group dialog](/images/integrations/lcn/lcn_entities_page.png)

 #### Adding entities

-To create a new entity, click the **Create Entity** button, which opens the following dialog.
+To create a new entity, select the **Create Entity** button, which opens the following dialog.

 ![Create entity dialog](/images/integrations/lcn/lcn_create_entity.png)